dakotafabrodev/node-ts/README.md

 ## 💪🏽 Challenges

 TypeScript was my biggest hurdle while building the project because I had not worked with TypeScript in the past.
 Being that Javascript is the language I am most comfortable with, the learning curve was not too steep.
 I was able to pick up TS quickly as I was building the project and have grown to love it!
-I love TS now (shoutout to June!)!
+I love TS now!
 I have experience with C++ and C# so having to work with types was not too challenging, but I do enjoy that TS is essentially a wonderful combo of JS and C++/C#!

 ## 🚧 If I Had More Time - Under Construction